 Working with sticks

 Working with sticks can be an excellent tool to teach proportion in size.
-By playing around with the counters, several exercises can teach children which is larger or smaller or ascending and descending sizes.
-In this short post I’ll give a few examples.
+In fact, you can transform your child’s understanding of proportion with simple and yet memorable sticks.
+Therefore, by playing around with the sticks, several exercises can teach children which is larger or smaller or ascending and descending sizes.
+In this short post, I’ll give a few examples.

 Use sticks to arrange into sizes lengthwise.
 This teaches proportion: